 Managing Donor Fatigue on #GivingTuesday

 A lot of nonprofits worry that just general fatigue might impact their ability to raise money on #GivingTuesday.
-After all, this has been a rough year for pretty much everyone.
-People are fatigued by the news, fatigued by the pandemic, and just worn down.
 And while that is certainly important to consider, the important thing to remember is that charitable giving is going strong.
 People are showing up to support the causes they care about.
 And with some careful planning, nonprofits can easily sidestep “donor fatigue.”

 Building Your #GivingTuesday Plan

 - Diversify your asks.
-The big day, December 1st, is very much about the money.
+The actual #GivingTuesday day is very much about the money.
 But you have months leading up to #GivingTuesday!
 Find ways to engage your donors beyond giving money.
 Give them the opportunity to step up as volunteers, peer-to-peer fundraisers, or even just check in with a survey to keep things fresh.
 (Donors may also really appreciate these non-monetary asks as they may be experiencing financial hardship or anxiety.)

 - Segment your donor list.
 Talk to your supporters specifically and intentionally.
 Blast emails are fine, but also consider some outreach that is tailored to who your donors are by segmenting your emails.
 It doesn’t mean starting from scratch, but changing the language and details in the emails you send to key groups of donors (like recurring donors, volunteers, past #GivingTuesday donors, and so on.)